CAMeL-Lab/CAMeLBERT_morphosyntactic_tagger/README.md

 # CAMeLBERT_morphosyntactic_tagger
 Codebase for "[Morphosyntactic Tagging with Pre-trained Language Models for Arabic and its Dialects](https://aclanthology.org/2022.findings-acl.135/)".
 Findings of ACL, 2022.

 Some of the models are already part of the newer version of [CAMeL Tools](https://github.com/CAMeL-Lab/camel_tools).
 Please check out the repository if you want to try out our tagger!
-Currently, unfactored MSA, EGY, and GLF models are available through CAMeL Tools.
+Currently, unfactored MSA, EGY, GLF, and LEV models are available through CAMeL Tools.

 ## Requirements
 ```bash